RobLinz/News_Site/README.md

 # Description: #

 A news website called Creddit, similar in style to Reddit.
-Originally made for a course but will be updated over time so I can practice implementing new user features.
+Add a user!
+Share your comments!
+Add new stories!
+Welcome to our Creddit Community.